tcchong/ttnotes/javascript.md

 ## Closure
-> A closure is an inner function that has access to the variables in the outer function scope chain
+> A closure is an inner function that has access to the variables in the outer enclosing function scope chain

 ```
 function outer() {